jonnypetraglia/LazySocial/README.md

 So by lazy loading, you only fetch them when you need to, and only the ones that the user is interested in.
 Pretty nifty.

-In addition to that, LazySocial also:

-  * Inserts the HTML tags that each site requires in addition to their JS.
-  * Lets you set the style (horizontal, horizontal_count, or vertical_count) that _all_ buttons will be.
-  * Does not attempt to style anything; it just handles inserting.
-  * Automagically handles Google Analytics stuffs for when the buttons are loaded via hover.
-  * Also provides a straightup link to share as well, meaning it will work on mobile!
-  * Has NO external libraries!
-Pure vanilla JS, baby!

-All that, and all you have to do is write _one_ HTML tag!